 Encouragement for senators to use the electronic system for division votes to save time and ensure accurate vote counts.

-Appointment of Faculty Representatives to University Committees
+Motion to Appoint Faculty Representatives to University Committees, Committee on Committees

-Stephanie Huette, Chair on the Committee on Committees presents the motion to appoint faculty representatives to various university committees, including the President's Policy Review Board, General Office and Office of the Provost, Honorary Degree Committee, Undergraduate Appeals Committee, University Undergraduate Council, University Council, Graduate Studies and Finance Facilities and Service Committees, Information Technology Division, Information Security Advisor, Teaching and Learning Advisory Committee, and Advisory Committee.
-See filed motion for more details.
+– Stephanie Huette, Associate Professor, Chair of the Committee on Committees

+Motion attached

 Voice vote on the motion to appoint faculty representatives, with no objections raised.
 Motion passed unanimously.

 Introduction of the Ombudsperson, Sarah Bridges, and the Faculty Trustee, Jeff Marchetta, with Jeff issuing an open invitation to attend the September quarterly Board meeting to be held the next day.